 The laboratory consists of qualitative and quantitative experiments designed to parallel and support General Chemistry II Lecture.
-3 hrs. lab/wk.

-CHEM 140 Principles of Organic Biological Chemistry\ (5 Hours)
+CHEM 140 Principles of Organic & Biological Chemistry\ (5 Hours)

-Prerequisites: BIOL 121 or BIOL 135 and either CHEM 122 or (CHEM 124 and CHEM 125) or department approval.
+Prerequisites: (BIOL 121 or BIOL 135) and CHEM 122 or (CHEM 124 and CHEM 125) or department approval.

 This course covers nomenclature, theory and applications of basic organic chemistry and biochemistry in the area of carbohydrates, lipids, proteins and enzymes.
 The lab activities reinforce the topics presented in the lecture.
-4 hrs. lecture, 3 hrs. lab/wk.